ronaldcurtis/sails-connect-mincer/README.md

 ---

 #### Asset helpers
+Several asset helper functions are available in your views and assets.
 - `<%- css('styles/file.css', {opts}) %>` Outputs a `<link>` tag pointing to the stylesheet.
 Extra object parameter for more element attributes, eg `<%- css('css/file.css', {'media': 'print'}) %>`
 - `<%- js('js/app.js', {opts}) %>` Outputs a `<script>` tag pointing to the js file.
 Extra object parameter for more element attributes.
 - `<%= asset_path('path/to/asset') %>` outputs a string referencing the asset.